 Who Invented the Book?

 Who made this advance?
-It was the early Christians who broke away from the Jewish scroll format and did so to reduce the wear and tear on their hand-written bibles.
+It was the early Christians who broke away from the Jewish scroll format and did so to reduce the wear and tear on their hand-written Bibles.
 Recently, scholars identified the oldest bound book ever discovered.
-It was wood and leather bound copy of the Psalms found buried with a child who died 1,600 years ago.
-So next time you hear someone say that Christians are against education and don’t appreciate books, just remember that Christians and their love for the Bible are responsible for the convenient form of our modern books.
+It was a wood-and-leather-bound copy of the Psalms found buried with a child who died 1,600 years ago.
+So next time you hear someone say that Christians are against education and don't appreciate books, just remember that Christians and their love for the Bible are responsible for the convenient form of our modern books.